JohnRudden/playwright_assessment/README.md

 ## Final thoughts

-I thouroughly enjoyed the experience of creating these tests with Playwright-BDD and time permitting I would have improved on the test steps making them even more generic.
+I really enjoyed creating these tests using Playwright-BDD.
+Given more time, I would have refined the test steps further to make them even more reusable and generic.

-I used the 3 basic local browser configs with video and snapshot on.
+For execution, I used the three basic local browser configurations with video and snapshot enabled.

-I would have liked to have included some mobile tests as this would have changed the structure of some of the methods and steps but I ran out of time.
-The idea being the test run would automatically determine the project/platform and conditionally use different selectors as appropiate.
-It would also be possible to tag individual test as @mobile_only or @desktop_only
+I had hoped to include mobile tests, as they would have influenced the structure of certain methods and steps.
+The goal was for the test run to automatically detect the project or platform and adapt selectors accordingly.
+Additionally, it would have been possible to tag specific tests as @mobile_only or @desktop_only, but unfortunately, I ran out of time.